AdhamELH/AdhamELH/README.md

 # 👋 Hi there, I'm Adham Elhenawy

 Welcome to my GitHub!
 I'm a Business Analytics graduate student passionate about turning data into decisions.
-I blend technical skills with real-world problem-solving—from coding and car builds to data dashboards and strategy consulting.
+I blend technical skills with real-world problem-solving—from coding to data dashboards and strategy consulting.

 ## 🔍 About Me